Explanation of Names

 Nests above ground in trees, bushes, and other protected places.
 Nests are large, oval nests (when mature), with entrance low down on the side (K).
 However, the beginning nest by the queen is globular with the entrance at the bottom (L).

 Fertilized queens overwinter, workers present from spring through late fall, new queens and males produced late summer/fall.
 It is possible that colonies are active all year in the deep south.

 (D-G, I) and take nectar; adults feed pre-chewed insects to larvae(2)

 A fertilized queen overwinters and starts a paper enclosed nest in the Spring.
 As the colony grows, multiple tiers are added, consisting of hexagonal cells.
 Males appear in the fall.

-Three other spp. that are basically black and white can be confused with the Baldfaced Hornet: D. albida, D. arctica, and Vespula consobrina.
-In D. maculata tergite 2 is all black (Fig. N), while in the other 3 spp. there is a pale apical band.
+Similar species: D. albida, D. arctica, and Vespula consobrina are basically black and white and can be confused with D. maculata; in the latter, tergite 2 is all black (N), while in the other 3 spp. there is a pale apical band.